satyam9090/satyam9090/README.md

 ### Projects (Checkout my github for more) 🤫
  - Mining Bitcoin 💲💰🤑 using Python (A simulation to tell how feasible will it be for your computer to actually mine it and whether your computer will be able to do it)
  - Instagram Bot 👀 (Nothing as such to be honest just for fun)
- - Webistes for Private Companies 💡
+ - Webiste for Private Companies 💡
  - Research work on Genetic algorithm 🧐
  - Then few ML Projects 🤷🤷🤷